 Dr. Luk studied theoretical physics at Imperial College London and Mathematics at the University of Cambridge before completing his doctorate in Particle Physics, winning Brown University's graduate award for the Physical Sciences in 2013.

-After graduating, he worked as a Process Engineer at Intel Corp, where he developed machine learning algorithms to model and analyze yield metrics.
-From his time at Intel, he also gained vast experience in the "small-data" regime, having worked on analyses that guided the design for the next generation of computer chips.
+After graduating, he worked as a Process Engineer at Intel Corporation, where he developed machine learning algorithms to model and analyze yield metrics.
+During this time, he also gained vast experience in the "small-data" regime, having worked on analyses that guided the design for the next generation of computer chips.

-More recently he has completed successful projects on time-series modeling for identification of fraudulent energy consumption; Natural Language Processing (NLP), from relatively simple document classification to research-level abstractive document summarisation; and a large variety of market analyses.
+More recently he has completed successful projects on time-series modeling for identification of fraudulent energy consumption; Natural Language Processing (NLP), from relatively simple document classification to research-level abstractive document summarization; and a large variety of market analyses.

 His current interests lie in tackling a wide range of NLP and Artificial Intelligence projects.

-Alex is a biomedical engineer and statistician by training and has been affiliated and consulted for public and government institutions such as Cold Spring Harbor Laboratory, Brookhaven National Laboratory, The Henry Jackson Foundation, RIKEN BSI, and the NIH/NINDS.
+Alexander is a biomedical engineer and statistician by training and has been affiliated and consulted for public and government institutions such as Cold Spring Harbor Laboratory, Brookhaven National Laboratory, The Henry Jackson Foundation, RIKEN BSI, and the NIH/NINDS.

 He has assembled experimental and computational teams and has secured and managed +$20M in private and grant investments.
 He is passionate about the healthcare industry, point of care solutions, and modernizing inefficiencies and medical diagnoses.
 He is an expert in high-throughput digital pathology and whole-slide imaging, creating brain-wide connectivity projects and advising a broad spectrum of scientists, while developing frameworks and algorithms for image registration, cell detection, and segmentation.
-As an engineer, he strives to deliver faster, more efficient, and cost-effective strategies during the life cycle of any project.
+As an engineer, he strives to deliver faster, more efficient, and cost-effective strategies during the life cycle of any corporate engagement.